 6 Sources for low-competition niches to sell on Amazon

-There are many ways to create smaller sub-markets for your potential product—but to do so, you need to follow certain steps to ensure you find an untapped niche with good demand.
+There are many ways to create smaller sub-markets for your potential product—but to do so, you need to follow certain steps to ensure you find product niches on Amazon with good demand.

 The keys to a successful and profitable niche on Amazon are this: